-The roads between Garratt Lane and Swaby Road had been built before the First World War.
+At the bottom of the hill, houses between Garratt Lane and Swaby Road had been built before the First World War.
 Post war there was great demand for land for housing with the 'Homes Fit For Heroes' campaigns.
 In the 1920s Wandsworth Borough Council purchased the area between Swaby Road and Open View for the Openview Estate, and in the 1930s the area between Fieldview and Ellerton Road for the Fieldview Estate.